SMaundu/MyFirstPortfolio/README.md

 📂 Features
 ✅ Home Page: A welcoming introduction with a brief overview of my portfolio.
-✅ About Me: Details about my background, passion for technology, and aspirations.
-✅ Skills: A list of my programming languages and technical proficiencies.
 ✅ Education: Information about my academic journey and a downloadable CV.
 ✅ Projects: Showcases my previous work with descriptions and links.
 ✅ Interests: Insight into my hobbies and enthusiasm for technology.